THE AMERICAN BAPTIST CHURCH (ABC) DENOMINATIONAL FUND

 The purpose of the Vision Scholarship Award is to foster and develop spiritual leaders for the second generation of Korean-Americans by providing scholarship until graduation to those with vision of serving youth ministry (EM) and attending seminary school in 2015.
 The applicant must be a Korean-American Christian who will attend seminary school in the 2015 fall semester, either as a new or continuing student.
 The recipients will receive $2,000 per semester until graduation in accordance with the rules and regulations established by the Vision Scholarship Committee.
 All applications must be submitted on-line only at www.arumdaunchurch.org/visionscholarship by June 6, 2015.
 Please email firstname.lastname@example.org or call 631-617-2885 for more information.

 DANIEL R. HOOVER TRUST FUND Graduate students studying for ministry are eligible to receive up to $5,000 per year, with the possibility of receiving funding for up to three additional years.
 Preference is given to students from North Carolina.
 Students must submit an online application, an official transcript, a letter of recommendation, a personal essay, a list of academic honors, and a copy of a Federal income tax form.
-Application deadline is January 21, 2015.
-Please read information sheet before applying.
+Application deadline is January 2nd.
+Please read information sheet and the contact information before applying.
 Application available online at www.csascholars.org.

 CHAMPIONS FOR CHRIST FOUNDATION